IbHansen/IbHansen.github.io/mfmod/_sources/content/introduction.md

 Please send any suggestions and comments to Ib
 ```

-The purpose of this Jupyter Book is to intro
+The purpose of this Jupyter Book is to introduce
-duce the handeling of [World Bank's macroeconomic and fiscal model\(MFMod\)](https://openknowledge.worldbank.org/handle/10986/32217) in python.
+the handeling of [World Bank's macroeconomic and fiscal model\(MFMod\)](https://openknowledge.worldbank.org/handle/10986/32217) in python.
 This is acomplished through a python library: ```modelflow```.

 ModelFlow is a Python library developed to leverage on the Pandas data management library and the broader Python ecosystem.
 Using Modelflow you can:
  - Solve models